DIY Whitewash Dresser

 To finish it up, I added these cute little dark knobs to contrast the light raw wood look.
 And to accent the dark stain that I intentionally left in the details.
 These DIY leather pulls would be super cute on this makeover too.

-Here’s what it looks like now!
+Now here’s what the dresser looks like now!

 full shot of whitewashed dresser